Skip to Content

 • The dough for this tart is very tender.
 I find it easiest to roll the dough between two sheets of parchment paper.
 Alternatively, you can sprinkle chunks of dough into the pan and press them into place.

-• For the lattice top I like to roll the dough between two sheets of parchment then use a pizza cutter to cut strips of dough.
-I use a small spatula to lift the strips onto the tart.
-Some of the strips will probably break.
-I just piece them together.
-You can refrigerate the strips before transferring them to the tart to make them less likely to crack.
+• You can refrigerate the strips before transferring them to the tart to make them less likely to crack.
 Alternately, take a small ball of dough and use your hands to roll it into a rope.
 Lay the ropes over the tart to form the lattice.

-• Bake the tart on a sheetpan in case any juices boil over.
+• Bake the tart on a sheet pan in case any juices boil over.

-apple walnut linzer tart
+side view of apple walnut linzer tart

 Print Recipe